 PART C- COURSE MODULES

-The complete course comprises 5 modules, each of which deals with a specific course module and subject representing a requirement or function of a VTS Manager, followed by simulated exercises and assessment intended to be representative of events and incidents likely to be experienced in a VTS Centre.
+Any learning process should be a dynamic mix of classroom activities and exercises in which the student plays a central role.
+However, adult learning should also evolve around the responsibility of learners for their own learning process.
+Each course should send a syllabus to the students before hand and make use of a work book, so that the student can prepare the classroom gatherings.
+Therefore each course has a Estimated Course Workload, which exceeds classroom activities.
+The complete course comprises 9 modules, each of which deals with a specific course module and subject representing a requirement or function of a VTS Manager, followed by simulated exercises and assessment intended to be representative of events and incidents likely to be experienced in a VTS Centre.
 The recommended duration in hours do not include the time necessary for examinations or tests of proficiency.

 The course duration will take into account of prior learning assessment, considering the possession of equivalent training courses or qualifications already attended.